oeb25/msc-thesis/Mist/Figure – CST Example.md

 ```

 > [!caption]
-> A simple Mist program, with its CST displayed below where uppercase words refer to the syntax kind, the numbers separated by `..` indicate the span in the source code, and syntax-nodes have their children indented while terminals have the string they span in double-quotes.
+> A simple Mist program, with its CST displayed below where uppercase words refer to the syntax kind, the numbers separated by `..` indicate the span in the source code, and syntax nodes have their children indented while terminals have the string they span in double-quotes.

 %%```
   × parse error: specify the type here